Last updated on November 3rd, 2021 at 08:24 pm

 Bias Rating: RIGHT

-Factual Reporting: HIGH
+Factual Reporting: MIXED

 In review, MercatorNet uses loaded language both in their headlines and articles.
-Story selection heavily favors conservative causes and a right wing political agenda, such as: “The left is way more dangerous than loony white supremacists“, “Hilllary Clinton is right: You can be a feminist and pro-life” and “Is Trump the new Constantine?”
-MercatorNet also sometimes publishes Onion like satirical articles such as “Exclusive: Trump to get Nobel Peace Prize” MercatorNet typically sources to credible media such as The Conversation, The Guardian, Huff Post, National Review as well as national sources like The West Australian and occasionally a factually mixed source such as the The Daily Mail.
+Story selection heavily favors conservative causes and a right-wing political agenda, such as: “The left is way more dangerous than loony white supremacists,” “Hilllary Clinton is right: You can be a feminist and pro-life,” and “Is Trump the new Constantine?”
+MercatorNet also sometimes publishes Onion like satirical articles such as “Exclusive: Trump to get Nobel Peace Prize.”
+MercatorNet typically sources credible media such as The Conversation, The Guardian, Huff Post, National Review, as well as national sources like The West Australian and occasionally questionable sources such as The Daily Mail.

 Editorially, all stories favor the right and often denigrate the left.
 An ad evidences this to subscribe to their newsletter stating if you are sick of “Woke” News.
 In general, this is a right-wing site that is high in bias and sometimes uses poor sources.

 - An IFCN fact-checker has not fact-checked them.

 Overall, we rate MercatorNet Right Biased based on story selection and editorial position that favors the right.
 We also rate them Mixed for factual reporting due to poor sources which fail fact checks and one-sided reporting that is not always contextual.
 (M. Huitsing 11/21/2017) Updated (11/3/2021)